seschneck/risk_archive_2023_1121/ema/manuscript/methods.md

 At the screening visit we collected self-report information about demographics, mental health, and drug and alcohol use history.
 These measures are used to describe our sample.
 Only age, sex, race, education, and marital status are used as features for our analyses. <!--Refer to OSF for full list of measures--> <!--GEF: if you're using them to describe the sample, do they need to be listed/mentioned here? -->

 ## Data Analytic Strategy
-Data preprocessing and modeling were done in RStudio, using the tidyverse and tidymodels ecosystems. <!--Add version numbers and references-->
+Data preprocessing and modeling were done in RStudio, using the tidyverse and tidymodels ecosystems. <!--KW: Will add version numbers and references-->

 ### Lapse Labels
 We created rolling lapse windows that varied in width (i.e., 1 hour, 24 hours, and 168 hours).
 Each window shifted hour by hour for prediction.